microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaUserLicense.md

 ```

 ## Description
-the **Set-EntraBetaUserLicense** adds or removes licenses for a Microsoft online service to the list of assigned licenses for a user.
+the **Set-EntraBetaUserLicense** Adds or removes licenses for a Microsoft online service to the list of assigned licenses for a user.

 ## Examples